 The Little Room was Walter’s creative getaway space and is 360º decorated with his vivid depictions of nature.
 A small section of Walter Anderson’s Little Room is shown above.

 No one but Walter ever entered the Little Room during his life and it is fascinating to see such an intimate sanctuary.
-US Gulf Coast Travel tip: WAMA sometimes host Little Room Sessions with local musicians.
+McCool Travel tip: WAMA sometimes host Little Room Sessions with local musicians.

 The Community Center mural is astounding and one of my favorite places to visit in Ocean Springs.
 Walter Anderson spent nearly two years creating this masterpiece which outlines his version of Coastal Mississippi’s seven seasons.
 Do not miss it!